abishek2002tk/Prime-Video-UI-Clone/README.md

 📺 Prime Video UI Clone – HTML & CSS
-A responsive front-end clone of the Amazon Prime Video homepage, built using only HTML5 and CSS3.
-This project replicates the layout and style of the Prime Video interface, including the navigation bar, hero section, movie thumbnails, and footer.
-It was created as a practice project to enhance front-end development skills by working on a real-world user interface.
+A responsive front-end clone of the Amazon Prime Video homepage, built using HTML5 and CSS3.
+This project replicates key sections of the Prime Video interface — including the navigation bar, banner, movie thumbnails, and footer — to practice real-world UI layout and styling techniques.

 ---

 🎯 Purpose